Are All Electric Cars Automatic?

 Electric cars are almost always automatic, meaning they don’t have a clutch for changing gears, or even a gearbox.
 Instead, a typical electric car is a single-speed vehicle with two pedals – one for accelerating, the other for braking.

-There are many benefits to be had from the automatic driving setup in EVs, more so than normal cars with an automatic transmission.
+There are many benefits to be had from the automatic driving setup in EVs (electric vehicles), more so than normal cars with an automatic transmission.
 Read on to find out everything you need to know about how electric cars drive in this guide.

 Do electric cars have gears?